RMHogervorst/blog/content/post/2019-08-17-william-sealy-gosset-one-of-the-first-data-scientists.md

 - [Beer statistics and quality](https://blog.minitab.com/blog/statistics-and-quality-data-analysis/beer-statistics-and-quality)
 - [Image in preview 'British statistician William Sealy Gosset, known as "Student", taken in 1908' Public domain](https://en.wikipedia.org/wiki/William_Sealy_Gosset#/media/File:William_Sealy_Gosset.jpg)

+[^1]: > Contemporary statisticians like W. Edward Deming, Udny Yule, and Florence Nightingale David, respectively called him a “very humble and pleasing personality,” “very pleasant chap” and “A nice man […] without a jealous bone in his body.”
+Both Karl Pearson and R.A.
+Fisher, the two most famous statistical thinkers of the early 20th Century, who were known to hate each other, found common ground in their fondness for Gosset.[The Guinness Brewer who revolutionized Statistics - Dan Kopf]
+[^2]: The Guinness brewery realized they had a competitive advantage with their small sample tests over other breweries and thus they prevented all scientists in the company from publishing under their own name, mentioning the name Guinness or the word beer.